 Therapy is about you and your change process.
 You always have the right to discontinue counseling with your therapist at any point.
 Lasting change takes place in a relationship that is the best “fit” between counselor and client.
 Your feedback throughout the counseling process is important to the therapist.
 If you decide you would like to change therapists, a referral can be provided for you.

 No. A professional does not have every answer for every person.
 They cannot make decisions for you.
 The purpose of a therapist is to help provide understanding as to how your past and present are affecting your current situation and help you make changes to positively affect your future.
 The process of therapy is collaborative.

 Therapy involves a significant investment of time, effort, and money.
-Our facility accepts many insurances which can be found under the insurance section of the website.
 For a more detailed answer, please call our office at 269-815-5331, and a qualified billing professional will be able to answer your questions concerning costs.

 Confidentiality is the backbone of the therapeutic process.
 This means that all aspects of your participation in therapy are confidential as outlined by federal and state law.
 These laws apply to such things as scheduling appointments, content disclosed in therapy sessions, and all records and documentation.
 Your therapist will cover the details of confidentiality, including law mandated limitations in your first therapy session.

 The professionals at Life Coach Psychology are committed to the highest principles of legal and ethical standards.
 The professionals adhere to Michigan and federal law for mental health providers by maintaining current licensing, learning through continuing education, keeping active insurance, and participating in clinical supervision and consultation.